“I told you it wouldn’t work,” I quipped to my partner, Abi, after his first land investing sale fell through.

 Just because a road appears on Google Maps does not mean that you technically have the right to use it.

-It is very important that you confirm a property has legal access before you purchase it, or you may overpay.
+It is very important that you confirm a property is not landlocked before you purchase it, or you may overpay.

 We will take you through what constitutes legal access and how to determine whether a lot has it.